 Ground ingredients in Beef Rendang

 You do need a chopper or blender for this to work best.
-I’ve listed the ingredients, starting with the most fibrous, so add them in order, giving the earlier ingredients a better opportunity to be ground to a finer stage.
+Add the ingredients in the order that they’ve been listed, giving the earlier ingredients (the more fibrous ones) a better opportunity to be ground to a finer stage.

 Coconut Milk – always cook on a low heat when cooking with coconut milk.
 Otherwise, your milk will split, even the canned variety with stabilisers can be temperamental sometimes.